So you are ready to submit your EPIK application. How can you improve your chances of getting the job?

 Get as many teaching hours as possible, even if it means doing some volunteering.
 Many community centers in Canada and the USA offer free ESL classes to new immigrants.
 The classroom experience is more valuable than private tutoring or even a 20-hour Practicum.
 You will need to submit two recommendation letters when applying for the EPIK position, so it is highly recommended to get one of these letters from a manager within the TESOL industry.

 EPIK applicants are required to submit a lesson plan.
 It is very important to show that you can create a professional lesson plan using the Communicative Approach.
 TESOL certification is not required for the job, but having a TESOL certificate of at least 100 hours qualifies successful applicants for an extra pay level, which means $300 extra per month (Approximately, depending on the current exchange rate)!

 Learn the Korean Language! – EPIK

 Speaking Korean will make your life a lot easier.
-EPIK teachers are well-taken care of and have lots of free time for visiting natural parks, temples, museums, and having some fun.
-As beautiful as South Korea is, all TESOL teachers get home sick at one point or another!
+EPIK teachers are well taken care of and have lots of free time for visiting natural parks, temples, museums, and having some fun.
+As beautiful as South Korea is, all TESOL teachers get homesick at one point or another!
 Becoming familiar with the Korean culture and speaking the language will improve your TESOL experience.
 EPIK looks for teachers who are qualified, have great personalities, and are willing to explore the Korean culture.

 Apply Early! – EPIK

-The application opens on the first week of October.
+The application opens in the first week of October.
 Contact your EPIK approved recruiter and submit the application as soon as it opens.
 If you are interested in applying for a job with EPIK, these are 6 things that you need to know about the application process.

 Get ready to teach English with EPIK!
 Find related articles: